TheGHH85/MERN-Project/README.md

 ## More about Authentication

 After you review MongoDB, you will notice that in the users collection, the password does not match what you entered when you registered.
 This is because it uses bcrypt to encypt the passwords when the are created and passed to Mongo, then decrypts it when its passed back during the login verification.

-## Contact

-If you need to reachout for any questions please email me, if possible please email me at:
-- zacbondy555@gmail.com (personal, faster reponse)
-- c0870952@mylambton.com

-I hope you enjoy the project!
-I really enjoyed working on it over the last 3 weeks and learned a lot from it!